caseyryan/flutter_lite_forms/README.md

 No configuration required - the plugin should work out of the box.
 It is however highly recommended to prepare for Android killing the application when low on memory.
 How to prepare for this is discussed in the Handling MainActivity destruction on Android section.

 It is no longer required to add `android:requestLegacyExternalStorage="true"`` as an attribute to the <application> tag in AndroidManifest.xml, as image_picker has been updated to make use of scoped storage.

+## File Picker

+This package uses file_picker under the hood so it also requires some setup described here https://github.com/miguelpruivo/flutter_file_picker